ghc-proposals/ghc-proposals/proposals/0000-namespaces.md

 -- }
 ```

-As is customs: It's okay to declare two namespaces of the same name, but referring to either would give an ambiguity error.
+As is customs: It's okay to declare two entities (and in this case namespaces) of the same name, but referring to either would give an ambiguity error.

 We'll add a new declaration `open` construct of the form:
 ```